dragomano/Light-Portal/website/docs/getting-started/configuration.md

     * Selected topics
     * Selected boards
 * The frontpage title — you can change the name of the portal used as the page title and the title of the browser tab.
-* Show images that found in articles — check whether to display images found in the text of pages or topics.
+* Show images found in articles — check whether to display images found in the text of pages or topics.
-* URL of the default placeholder image — if the option above is enabled, but the image is not found in the text, the one specified here will be used.
+* URL of the default placeholder image — if the option above is enabled, but no image is found in the text, the one specified here will be used.
 * Show the article summary
 * Show the article author
 * Show the number of views and comments